Algorithmic Forecasting of Extreme Heat Waves: Some Important Predictor Distribution Differences Between the Actual Heat Wave and the Faux Heat Wave 1

-However, there is substantial dependence among the AIRS predictors.
-We repeated the random forest fitting several time for both the extreme heat wave and faux heat wave.
-The modest amount of randomness built into random forests sometimes led to disconcerting changes in the most important predictors identified.
-This instability motivated a look at faux heat wave 2.
-One can apply the exact same design used earlier but replace faux heat wave 1 with faux heat wave 2 and apply random forest as before.
-The crossover design now separates the actual and faux heat wave by 30 days instead of 4 days.
-Consequently the risks from spillover contamination are dramatically reduced.
-But the large gap in time can allow for differences in the grid cell data making comparisons between the predictors of the actual and faux heat waves more complicated.
-For example, on the average, weather conditions in June and July related to surface temperatures in may differ.
+We repeated the exercise but replaced Faux Heat Wave 1 with Faux Heat Wave 2.
+The faux heat wave now is 30 days after the true heat wave.
+Consequently, the risks from carry-over contamination are dramatically reduced.
+On the average, however, weather conditions in June and July may differ.
 There can be less rain and lower soil moisture in July, for instance.
 According to NOAA National Centers of Environmental Information, 1.9 inches of rain fell in Seattle in June of 2021, and 0.0 inches of rain fell in Seattle in July of 2021 (https://www.ngdc.noaa.gov/).\footnote { In the winter months, the rainfall in Seattle is much more substantial. }